-- How to participate in the public consultation on ECHA’s draft recommendation
+- How to participate in the consultation on ECHA’s draft recommendation

-How to participate in the public consultation on ECHA’s draft recommendation
+How to participate in the consultation on ECHA’s draft recommendation

 ECHA takes the comments received into account when updating the draft recommendation.
 Comments are also consider by the Member State Committee when drafting its opinion.

 Taking the MSC opinion into account, ECHA will finalise its recommendation.
 This is then submitted to the European Commission for the final decision on which substances to include in the Authorisation List.

 For each substance included in the draft recommendation, there is a draft background document which contains justification for recommending the substance and for its draft Authorisation List entry.

 The draft recommendation itself - which includes the draft entries to be inserted in the Authorisation List (Annex XIV of REACH) - as well as key documents supporting the draft recommendation (e.g. the general approaches used to develop the recommendation and the results of the comparison among Candidate List substances with regard to their priority for inclusion in the Authorisation List) are listed under ‘Related documents’.